 The Winemaking Difference

 Our high-altitude vineyards are on steep terraced hillsides at 2,000 foot elevation where we grow Rhône and Italian varietals (9 total) that thrive in the rich red volcanic granitic soil.
-The special rootstock we selected goes deep to tap Sierra water, with over 35 inches falling annually here, essentially allowing us to dry farm and extract exceptional flavor from this gold country terroir.
+The special rootstock we selected goes deep to tap Sierra water, with over 35 inches falling annually here, essentially allowing us to dry farm and extract exceptional flavor from our terroir.
 Temperatures fluctuate up to 40 degrees with the heat from the central valley and cool nightly breezes from the mountains, most closely resembling the regional climates of Northern Rhône, France and Puglia, Italy.

-Sustainability
+Our Sustainability Practices

 We work with other vintners in the Amador AVA community and beyond to share and continuously improve our own sustainability practices.
 Our operation is 100% solar powered with batteries supplementing power for all our vineyard farming, winemaking operations, tasting room and EV charging.
 We make wines sustainably through the use of cutting edge Flextank technology, saving hundreds of oak trees over their lifetime of use, while also reducing energy needs for cooling in the cellar.
 This technology also conserves significant water in the winemaking process and enables lower intervention wines with minimal sulfites.
 All our tasting room bottles are recycled through our participation in the Greater Valley Conservation Corp's glass recycling program.